johan-st/go-image-server/README.md

 - [ ] asking for a non-exsistant id should give 404 (not 500)
 - [ ] add usage log
 - [ ] add cache reclaimation
+- [ ] decide on how to handle handle requests for images larger than original?
+- [ ] crop should keep aspect ratio

 # Requirements